avloboda/RouterOS_toolkit/discover_wlan_issues/README.md

 # Discover Potential PtP Issues

-This script collects data from each device and formats it to be imported into Excel.
+This script collects wireless data from each device and formats it into a CSV file.
 Up to two files will be created.
 One will be a complete list of all registered PtP connections and one will contain connections that break your configured parameters.

 Data collected for each device: